kemilhadi/TripleM/README.md

 1. Open up Main.unity within Assets/Scenes
 2. Save any changes modified
 3. Open build settings
-4. Ensure that the platform is android and all the settings is as desired/default
+4. Ensure that the platform is android and all the settings is as desired
 5. Build and run

 ## Run
 1. Setup spacial scan within physical space in the Quest3's settings
-2. Ensure that there is at least one "Table" furniture
-    - None: Add furniture and label it as "Table"
-    - Yes: Complete the scan setup
-3. Open Library
+2. Open Library
-4. Change to Unknown Source from All Application on Top Right Corner
+3. Change to Unknown Source from All Application on Top Right Corner
-5. Open "Triple M"
+4. Open "Triple M"

 ## Instructions